TaleTN/IPlugExample/Readme.txt

 your VST 2.4 plugin path.
 Then launch your hosting software of choice (e.g.
 REAPER or VSTHost), and load the IPlug Example plugin.

-On macOS open the IPlugExample.xcodeproj project in Xcode 12.5, and build the VST 2.4 and/or AU bundle from within the IDE.
+On macOS open the IPlugExample.xcodeproj project in Xcode 13, and build the VST 2.4 and/or AU bundle from within the IDE.
 If you build for running, then this will automatically copy the plugin to the user audio plugins folder.

 To run the plugin launch your hosting software of choice (e.g. REAPER or GarageBand), and load the IPlug Example plugin.
-Note that macOS might not see new AU plugins unless you restart your computer.
+Note that macOS might not see new AU plugins unless you restart your computer, or run the following command from the terminal:

+	killall -9 AudioComponentRegistrar

 Note that even if you build a release version of the plugin, by default it won't have NDEBUG defined.
 This is great for testing, because it means you can still use DebugLog() to log to DebugView (Windows) or Console (macOS).

-To build a production release you can run the makedist.cmd (Windows) and makedist.sh (macOS) scripts from the command prompt.
+To build a production release you can run the makedist.cmd (Windows) and makedist.sh (macOS) scripts from the command prompt or terminal.
 A next step would be bundle production releases in a ZIP or installer, but that is beyond the scope of this example.

 LICENSE